ManhNC5/CS104/README.md

 # Data-Science-Projects
-This repo will contain data as well as projects I intend to do in 2023.
+This repo will contain data as well as projects I intend to do.